Road Trip: Get Outside on Highway 101

 Some of Oregon’s best beach hiking is found right in Bandon.
-The stretch between Bandon’s South Jetty and Face Rock Viewpoint has cool rock islands and sea stacks right offshore and on the beach.
+The stretch between Bandon’s South Jetty and Face Rock State Scenic Viewpoint has cool rock islands and sea stacks right offshore and on the beach.

 You can’t leave the Oregon Coast without fish, and the Gold Beach and Rogue River area is famous for fishing.
 Anglers come from all over the world to fish at the mouth of the Rogue River.
 If you love razor clams, try your hand at clamming at one of the popular clamming beaches near Gold Beach.

 As you can tell, the Oregon Coast has something for the adventurer in all of us this spring.

 about author Katy Bryce

 Katy Bryce is a Bend-based freelance writer and copywriter with a deep love for Oregon's mountains, deserts and beaches.
 Her goal is to inspire people to travel, get outside, seek adventure and care for the environment.
 She contributes regularly to Cascade Journal and writes for a variety of outdoor and travel businesses, organizations and publications.
 A Bend resident since 1997, she and her husband Chris enjoy all adventures that include mountain biking, surfing, and eating tacos both in Oregon and all over the world.